Pets love automatic feeders & fountains

-Some feeders can be programmed to open only for a specific pet wearing a unique collar device.
+Some feeders, like the SureFeed Microchip Feeder, can be programmed to open only for a specific pet.
 This is perfect for multi-pet households where one dog or cat needs special food or medication that you don't want the others to have.

 A look at automatic water fountains

 A stationary bowl is more prone to spills and collecting dirt.
 My dog also somehow slops food into the water dish, which is pretty gross.